Description

 Managers

 There were no tools to gauge guest interest.
-Even if identified, managers could not communicate directly with engaged guests.
+Even if identified, managers could not communicate with guests based on their interests.

-There was no way to display future projects on a property map to provide guests with information and generate excitement.
+There was no way to display future projects on the property map to provide guests with information or generate excitement from partners.

 Tenants were unable to manage their own profiles, so the management team had to field many requests to update outdated tenant information and add offers to the existing website.